D0bledore/ShowcaseTZ/TESTING.md

 ### HTML

-I have used the recommended [HTML W3C Validator](https://validator.w3.org) to validate all of my HTML files.
+I have used the recommended [html W3C Validator](https://validator.w3.org) to validate all of my html files.

 | Directory | File | Screenshot | Notes |
 | --- | --- | --- | --- |